-Richard A. Leone has doubled COCC’s revenues since he was named president in 2002.
-Mr. Leone actively promotes COCC’s next generation technologies, cooperative ownership structure, and entrepreneurial service culture.
+Richard A. Leone has more than doubled COCC’s revenues since he was named President in 2002.
+Today as CEO, Mr. Leone actively promotes COCC’s next generation technologies, cooperative ownership structure, and entrepreneurial service culture.
 As the company has grown, its client service ratings have grown as well, ranking COCC in the excellent range for 24 consecutive quarters.
-Mr. Leone makes in excess of 100 personal calls on clients each year.
+Mr. Leone makes in excess of 100 personal calls to clients each year.

 Mr. Leone is a recognized speaker on topics ranging from bank technology strategies to leadership initiatives in service industries.
 He is also a director of the Connecticut Technology Council, a member of the Connecticut Business and Industry Association and recently served as president of the Avon, Connecticut Chamber of Commerce.
 He was awarded a CPA designation from the state of Connecticut in 1985.
 In 2015, Mr. Leone was recognized as a Top Leader in the midsized companies category by the Hartford Courant Top Workplaces program.